Jaipur Metro: Finances

 Estimated cost of the east–west corridor of the Jaipur Metro is ₹3149 crore.
 The state government would be directly funding ₹600 crore while the rest would be borne by other wings of state urban development and housing departments.

 The Phase-II is expected to cost ₹6583 crore crore for which government is mulling over PPP mode.

 Operations

 A concession for operation and maintenance of the Stage 1 and Stage 2 is to be let on PPP basis.

-Trains operate at a frequency of 10 to 15 minutes between 6:45 and 21:00 depending peak and off-peak time.
+Trains operate at a frequency of 10 to 15 minutes between 5:30 and 22:30 depending peak and off-peak time.
 Trains operating within the network typically travel at speed up to 40 km/h, and stop for about 20–40 seconds at each station.
 Automated station announcements are recorded in Hindi and English.
 Many stations have services such as Parking lot, ATMs and mobile recharge.
-Eating, drinking, smoking, and chewing of gum are prohibited in the entire system.
 The metro also has a sophisticated fire alarm system for advance warning in emergencies, and fire retardant material is used in trains as well as on the premises of stations.
 Navigation information will sooner be available on Google Transit.
 The first coach of every train is reserved for women.